 A separate special revenue fund must be established in conformance with the Uniform Chart of Accounts (O.C.G.A. §36-81-3(e)) requirements.
-This fund must be established for any grant with projected expenditures that exceed two percent (2%) of the general fund's budgeted total operating expenditures.
-CDBG funds should be accounted for within this fund.
+If the projected expenditures for the grant exceed 2% of the general fund's budgeted total operating expenditures, a separate special revenue fund must be established.
+TCDBG-MIT funds should be accounted for within this fund.